Inside: Here are the best travel solutions, supplies, and tricks I've used on-the-go with kids.

 If they complain of not having the toys they want to play with when we get to the destination, they chose what they brought.
 So over time, my kids have learned to be better packers.
 It's a great lesson to learn.

 Over time, the bag has gotten bigger as my kids have grown.
-When roadtripping with toddlers, I like a pint-size backpack (since they'll fill up whatever size bag they have, and then it will be too heavy for them to carry!).
-Now that they're bigger, they pack a bigger backpack.
+When roadtripping with toddlers, I like a mini backpack (since they'll fill up whatever size bag they have, and then it will be too heavy for them to carry!).

 For the beach, my kids often use a lightweight, machine-washable bag for carrying sandy buckets and shovels.